What Is a Life Insurance Audit?

 Consider a few facts about long-term care:

-- Actual cost of care will vary in each state.
-View the most recent cost of care in your state.
+Actual cost of care will vary in each state.

 The best time to talk about a crisis is before it happens.
-That's why we encourage you to have a conversation about long-term care with your family today.
-As you discuss these important issues, please remember that we can provide you with information about long-term care planning and review your financial plan to ensure that you're prepared for the life changes we all face.
+As you discuss these important issues, we can provide you with information about long-term care planning and review your financial plan to ensure that you're prepared for the life changes we all face.

 **According to the Genworth 2014 Cost of Care Survey